top of page

 WC-2102.jpg

-As I was in the region for a photo inquiry, my first reflex was to take pictures at burst speed.
-Just like Google, I took the shots from the car, while my sister was driving.
+Before noticing Whiteclay (mislabeled Rushville by Google) on the map, we had passed through that town by car.
+That was in the summer of 2010.
+Upon arrival, we didn't have a clue about what was going on there.
+Normally, larger groups of homeless people can be seen in big cities.
+But in a vast, empty, rural area, it struck us as unusual.
+As we were in the region for another artistic inquiry, my first reflex was to take pictures of that place at burst speed.
+Just like Google, I took a lot of shots from the car, while my sister was driving.
 Several times, we drove up and down the NE-87 that divides the town.

-When checking the photos I'd taken that day, I perfectly got what she meant.
-I had the feeling I had robbed the last dignity of the people laying dead-drunk by the side of the road.
+When checking the photos I'd taken that day, I perfectly got what Susan Sontag meant when she said: "To photograph people is to violate them".
+I had the feeling I was robbing the last dignity of the people lying dead-drunk by the side of the road.

 WC_Jacob-NE87-2021.jpg